chaos66ren/celluloid_0.11_tutorial/README.0.quickstart.txt

 ################################################################################

-Read INSTALL.txt for instruction on how to install celluloid11.
+Read INSTALL.txt for instruction on how to install celluloid.

 ################################################################################